AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 To set your scale as the color scale of the chart, use the {api:anychart.charts.TagCloud#colorScale}colorScale(){api} method.

 Optionally, you can use {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to enable a **color range** - a special interactive element representing the color scale.
 With the linear color scale, it looks like a gradient from the first to the second color.

-You can find the available settings of the color range here: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.
+You can find the available settings here: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

 The following sample shows a Tag Cloud with a linear color scale and a color range: